What could Moses, Shiva, and the Great Leap Forward all have in common?

 It’s interesting that cannabis has always been associated with divergent thought – which is simply putting two unrelated things together in a new context.
 This is thought to be the source of creativity in consciousness.
 And there are some who have put the thought forward that cannabis contributed to the Great Leap.

 So culture comes from agriculture: As we cultivate cannabis, cannabis cultivates us.
+Businesses such as lansing michigan cannabis cultivators are becoming increasingly popular, as the need for cannabis grows.

 B: You move through millennia in your work, and I’d like to focus in on two epochs.
 Let’s start with the use of Soma in India.